 Click on a project for more information:

-Construction is underway for a state of the art ballpark to host the Worcester Red Sox, called Polar Park.
-Additional Green Island and Canal District development will include retail and restaurant space, as well as a 500-space municipal parking garage.
-Kelley Square will also be redesigned to make it safer for drivers, cyclists and pedestrians.
+Construction is complete for a state of the art ballpark to host the Worcester Red Sox, called Polar Park.
+Additional Green Island and Canal District development includes retail and restaurant space, as well as a 500-space municipal parking garage.
+Kelley Square has also been redesigned to make it safer for drivers, cyclists and pedestrians.

 The City of Worcester is committed to improving public schools' infrastructure to help students with their goal of academic excellence.
 With two major school construction projects in the works and others recently completed, we are dedicated to advancing Worcester's future.

 The City is embarking on a long-overdue $11 million top-to-bottom reconstruction of Main Street.
 This is not simply a repaving project.
 We’re building a Main Street that is not just a way to drive from Point A to Point B… but a 21st century Main Street, that embraces modern urban design philosophies, that is built to encourage parking your car and walking to multiple experiences, all throughout downtown.
 We want downtown to be a destination, not a waypoint, and this new Main Street will deliver on that vision.

 This project will replace the existing 1930's steel water main that transfers water between the Quinapoxet Reservoir and the Kendall Reservoir in the Town of Holden.
 The project will be completed in two phases with the first phase beginning in November 2019 and continuing through November 2020.

 A $565 million, multi-phased project in the heart of downtown Worcester, is one of the largest public-private development projects in the Commonwealth.